blacklightpy/vaultofknowledge/How I revived Sela.md

 - You will be redirected to http://localhost?code=YOUR_CODE&blablabla
 - Copy what appears as `YOUR_CODE`.

-Now make the following POST request using cURL, by running the following command in your terminal, after replacing `CLIENT_ID`, `CLIENT_SECRET` and `YOUR_CODE` with the values you copied earlier.
+Now make the following POST request using cURL, by running the following command in your terminal (Command Prompt, for Windows users), after replacing `CLIENT_ID`, `CLIENT_SECRET` and `YOUR_CODE` with the values you copied earlier.

-- O

 ```sh
 curl -X POST "https://public-api.wordpress.com/oauth2/token" -d "client_id=CLIENT_ID" -d "client_secret=CLIENT_SECRET" -d "redirect_uri=http://localhost" -d "grant_type=authorization_code" -d "code=YOUR_CODE"